ddotta/CV/README.md

 ## How to run
 ### Locally
-If your OS is linux based, you can render (convert .Rmd to .html) and print (convert .html to .pdf) the CV locally by running the following commands in your terminal:
+If your OS is based on linux, you can render (convert .Rmd to .html) and print (convert .html to .pdf) the CV locally by running the following commands in your terminal:

 ```
 git clone https://github.com/ddotta/CV.git